danielcoker/esusu/README.md

 The applicaton uses `pytest` for testing.

-Run `pytest` to execute tests. <br>You can also add `--cov` to get test coverage report along with the test.
+Run `pytest` to execute tests. <br>You can also add `--cov` to get test coverage report along with the test results.

 ## Features